COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/index.md

 This report has been based on similar analysis carried on Italian data
 <a href="https://doi.org/10.1101/2020.03.22.20039933"> Pepe E. et al. 2020 </a>  and USA data
  <a href="https://www.mobs-lab.org/uploads/6/7/8/7/6787877/assessing_mobility_changes_in_the_united_states_during_the_covid_19_outbreak.pdf"> Klein B. et al. 2020 k</a>.
-We aim to provide and assement on the changes in commuting and mobility at county level across UK.
+We aim to provide and assement on the changes in commuting and mobility at county level across UK during the Covid-19 health crisis.

  Some infos on the results: